jmacxx/WIP/research/segwit.md

     00000000

-Note here that the output address field begins with 00 followed by [Push20][ripemd160address].
-The 00 is the indicator that the UTXO is Segwit.
+Note here that the output address field begins with 00 followed by `[Push20][ripemd160address]`
+The `00` is the indicator that the UTXO is Segwit.
+The `[Push20]` indicates that it is paying to a P2WPKH address.
+If it was a `[Push32]` it would be paying to a P2WSH address.

+### Redeeming TX (P2WPKH)

 In order to spend a segwit UTXO you have to use a segwit transaction:

-### REDEEMING TX

-segwit
+segwit txn spending a P2WPKH UTXO to a legacy address

     01000000 0001